 I have used the self-design change strategy to implement change in my organization by designing the new functions that can assist in functioning of the organization.
 My leadership style helps me in facilitating change with the help of self-design change strategy, which helps in implementing change at micro-level by designing the new functions as per the culture, work requirements, and technological advancements.

 Different self-assessment programs such as Leadership Practices Inventory (LPI), Parker Team Player, and DISC are reviewed.
 These assessments helped me in analyzing my leadership style.
 Self-assessment techniques help in analyzing the leadership style of a leader.
-For developing and empowering a leader, there is a need to assess and measure skills of a leader (The Leadership Challenge, 2016).
+For developing and empowering a leader, there is need to assess and measure skills of a leader (The Leadership Challenge, 2016).
 In this context, LPI, DISC, and Parker Team Player can be applied to measure the skills.
 Kouzes and Posner identified five behaviors that augment effective leadership.
 As per LPI, I identified that I lead by example and attained higher scores in ‘Model,’ ‘Challenge’ and ‘Enable’ types of leadership practice.
-It helped me in understanding that I lead by example and enable others to grow and provide them challenging work environment which helps them in their progress.
+It helped me in understanding that I should lead by example and enable others to grow and provide them a challenging work environment which helps them in their progress.
 DISC (Dominant, Influence, Steady, and Conscientious) model helps in personal assessment so as to analyze the factors that require improvement (DiscProfile, 2010).

 As per DISC assessment, I observed that I am a good listener, talkative, persuasive, dependable, organized and systematic individual.
-As per the Parker Team Player assessment, I analyzed that I am a communicator and effectively listens to other person’s views and encourage others to participate.
+According to the Parker Team Player assessment, I observed that I am a communicator and effectively listens to other person’s views and encourage others to participate.
 I also monitored the qualities of a challenger, as I am candid, honest and encourage team members to work cohesively.
-I encourage my followers to follow ethics standards so as to evaluate future leaders, but I require being less persuasive.
+I encourage my followers to follow ethical standards so as to evaluate future leaders, but I require being less persuasive.

 Conclusion

 Leadership helps in managing the team and various functions in the organization to facilitate its smooth functioning.
 Leadership styles differ as per the situations to accommodate change, monitor ethics, and employ strategies and processes.
 In this context, the following section summarizes the concept of leadership.
-Leadership styles and practices differ from person to person and situation to situation.
+Leadership styles and practices differ from person to person and from situation to situation.
 In the field of management, leadership is an important concept.
 It is the way by which leaders guide or lead the employees or followers.
 There are different styles of leadership and different theories of leadership such as trait theory and situational theory that help in defining the way different leaders guide their ways (Sandler, 2003).

 Leadership assessment tools like LPI, DISC and Parker Team Player, different attributes, and abilities of a leader can be measured.
-In this context, I found that I am a leader who acts as the model of change and my qualities such as active listening and ethics helps in building trust in my followers.
-As per my views, leadership is a process that helps in formulating future leaders by encouraging others and leading the way.
+Using these tools, I found that I am a leader who acts as the model of change and my qualities such as active listening and ethics helps building trust in my followers.
+I feel leadership is a process that helps in formulating future leaders by encouraging others and leading the way.

 Chapter IV.
 Leadership in Context: